Drive sales on autopilot with ecommerce-focused featuresSee Features

 Now is a great time to add a little extra incentive to encourage a sign-up to your list—think generous discounts on a hot product or a lead magnet like an ebook.

-There are several elements you need to nail down.
+There are several elements in your holiday ecommerce strategy that need nailing down.
 Consider whether your product pages are up to date with your discounted prices.
 Make sure your layout is clear, consistent, and easy to navigate.

 Remember, customers are going to be spoilt for choice in this busy period.
 If they can’t quickly find what they are looking for, they won’t hesitate to try somewhere else.